 The post had over a dozen photographs of early grocery stores such as Andrew Deitschel Grocery, HL Cline Groceries, Dry Goods and Notions 1402 E Creighton in January 1915, Egg Carton used by Wayne Grocery located 926-930 Broadway, c.
 1912 and 1915, Kelsey Bros Grocery and Meat Market, 1895, 2508 Broadway, Scott Food bag, c1995, Vegetable scoop made by hand and used in George Knoll Grocery, c1843, Maloley Bros, c1950, Egg Carton from Wayne Grocery, c1915, Oddou Grocery, c1900, Cap from milk bottle sold at Redding's Market.

-The Andrew Deitschel grocery store from their post is shown on the right.
-It was at 1027 Third Street with his house at 1023 third shown on page 337 of the 1914 City Directory listing his wife and children, some who may be shown in the photo.
+The Andrew Deitschel grocery store from their post was at 1027 Third Street with his house at 1023 third shown on page 337 of the 1914 City Directory listing his wife and children, some who may be shown in the photo.
 Notice the brick sidewalk and horse-drawn wagons on the right side of the building.
 Google map shows the building and house are still there in a 2019 image.
 For some genealogy information Andrew and Catherine Deistschel are found in the Genealogical Records of German Families of Allen County, Indiana, 1918 on page 29 with more information on our German Heritage page.

 A February 9, 2023 post with photo generated over 150 comments by the second day on True Fort Wayne Indiana History on Facebook stated: Heiny's Fish Market, late 1970's.
 Now a parking lot between Fairfield Manor and the Family Dollar in the 400 block of West Creighton Avenue, Fort Wayne Indiana.
 A February 9, 2023 post by a Heiny descendant shows a 1983 newspaper article stating the Heiny Market started in 1898.
 Page 294 in the 1898 Fort Wayne directory shows the Heiny's as clerks at other stores or Nicholas as an insurance agent, then page 319 in the 1890 city directory shows Nicholas Heiny has a dry goods store at 73 Wells Street with Edith and Lawrence as clerks.
+A May 26, 2024 post from the book 20th Century History of Fort Wayne copyright 1975 - Bicentennial Edition page 570.
+This is a map of Supermarkets and Shopping centers.
+Circled numbers but nowhere does it have a legend telling you what the numbers represent.
+Another May 26, 2024 post shows a 1955 photo of a Kroger Supermarket cashier checking out a customer at the downtown Kroger on W. Jefferson Blvd. at Webster St.

 Gronauer Lock